 The “Where and Why”

-Top seven lures for fall smallmouth fishing on Buffalo National River!
+What lures to use for fall smallmouth fishing on Buffalo National River!

 1. Hula Grub

 A hula grub is a twin tailed soft plastic grub with a hula skirt on the opposite end of the lure from the tails.
 It is fished on a stand up jig head preferably in 1/8 to 1/4 oz weight.
 This lure 100% mimics an actual crawfish walking the bottom of the river yet it also qualifies as a “creature bait” which means it mimics a variety of “river critters”working the bottom.
 Work it very slowly along the bottom around boulders and chunk rock.
 Seventy percent of a stream smallmouth’s diet consists of crawfish.
 This time of year it is not uncommon to catch a smallmouth bass that is already trying to finish swallowing a live crawfish that it has just eaten when you’re removing your lure!
 The best colors are watermelon/red flake or green pumpkin/pepper.